Gotland-class submarine: Deployments

 After being refitted and upgraded to sustain the higher temperatures of tropical water, HSwMS Halland took part in a multi-national exercise in the Mediterranean from September 16, 2000.
 Allegedly, there she remained undetected while still recording many of her friendly adversaries, attracting interest from the participating countries.
-In early November the same year, she participated in a NATO "blue-water" exercise in the Atlantic.
-There, she reportedly won a victory in a mock "duel" with Spanish naval units, and then the same in similar duel against a French SSN, a nuclear-powered attack submarine.
-She also "defeated" an American SSN, the USS Houston.
+In early November of the same year, she participated in a NATO "blue-water" exercise in the Atlantic.
+There, she reportedly won a victory in a mock "duel" with Spanish naval units, and then the same in a similar duel against a French SSN, a nuclear-powered attack submarine.
+She also defeated an American SSN, the USS Houston.

 Secondment to United States Navy

-In 2004, the Swedish government received a request from the United States to lease HSwMS Gotland – Swedish-flagged, commanded and manned, for a duration of one year for use in antisubmarine warfare exercises.
+In 2004, the Swedish government received a request from the United States to lease HSwMS Gotland – Swedish-flagged, commanded and crewed, for one year for use in antisubmarine warfare exercises.
 The Swedish government granted this request in October 2004, with both navies signing a memorandum of understanding on 21 March 2005.
 The lease was extended for another 12 months in 2006.
 In July 2007, HSwMS Gotland departed San Diego for Sweden.